-WARRENDALE, PA—The Materials Research Society (MRS) and The Minerals, Metals & Materials Society (TMS) have selected Michele L. Bustamante, Massachusetts Institute of Technology (MIT), as the 2018-2019 MRS/TMS Congressional Science and Engineering Fellow.
-Bustamante will serve a one-year term working as a special legislative assistant on the staff of a member of Congress or congressional committee.
+WARRENDALE, PA – [June 2020] – The Materials Research Society (MRS) and The Minerals, Metals & Materials Society (TMS) have selected Megan Malara, The Ohio State University, as the 2020-2021 MRS/TMS Congressional Science and Engineering Fellow.
+Malara will serve a one-year term working as a special legislative assistant on the staff of a member of Congress or congressional committee.

-The purpose of the Congressional Fellowship program is to bring technical and scientific backgrounds and external perspectives to the decision-making process in Congress.
-Typically, Fellows conduct legislative or oversight work, assist in Congressional hearings and debates, prepare briefs and write speeches as a part of their daily responsibilities.
-By applying her strengths in communication, research, and problem-solving to help legislators apply scientific evidence in support of socially responsible policies, Bustamante will help to broaden awareness of the value of scientist- and engineer-government interaction.
+The Congressional Fellowship’s program mission is to bring technical and scientific backgrounds and external perspectives to the decision-making process in Congress.
+Typically, Fellows conduct legislative or oversight work, assist in Congressional hearings and debates, prepare briefs, and write speeches as a part of their daily responsibilities.
+By applying her strengths in communication, research, and problem-solving to help legislators apply scientific evidence in support of socially responsible policies, Malara will help to broaden awareness of the value of scientist- and engineer-government interaction.

 Each year, following a formal application process, finalists are interviewed and a Fellow is selected by committees comprised of volunteer members from MRS and TMS.
 For more information on the selection process, visit the MRS website.